mattermost/docs/source/install/config-tls-mattermost.rst

 Configuring TLS on Mattermost Server
 ====================================

-If you want users to connect with HTTPS, you have two options.
-One option is to set up TLS on Mattermost Server.
-Another option is to install a proxy such as NGINX and set up TLS on the proxy.
-The easiest option is to set up TLS on Mattermost Server, but if you expect to have more than 200 users, use a proxy for better performance.
+You have two options if you want users to connect with HTTPS:

+  1. Set up TLS on Mattermost Server.
+  2. Install a proxy such as NGINX and set up TLS on the proxy.

+The easiest option is to set up TLS on the Mattermost Server, but if you expect to have more than 200 users, use a proxy for better performance.
 A proxy server also provides standard HTTP request logs.

-**To configure TLS on Mattermost Server**:
+**Configure TLS on the Mattermost Server**:

-1. In the GENERAL section of the System Console, click **Configuration**.
+1. In the **System Console** > **General** > **Configuration**.
-2. Change the **Listen Address** setting to ``:443``.
-3. Change the **Connection Security** setting to ``TLS``.
-4. Change the **Forward port 80 to 443** setting to ``true``.
-5. Activate the CAP_NET_BIND_SERVICE capability to allow Mattermost to bind to low ports.

   a.
+Change the **Listen Address** setting to ``:443``.
+  b.
+Change the **Connection Security** setting to ``TLS``.
+  c.
+Change the **Forward port 80 to 443** setting to ``true``.
+2. Activate the ``CAP_NET_BIND_SERVICE`` capability to allow Mattermost to bind to low ports.

+  a.
 Open a terminal window and change to the Mattermost ``bin`` directory.
     ``cd /opt/mattermost/bin``
   b.
 Run the following command:
     ``sudo setcap cap_net_bind_service=+ep ./platform``

-6. Install the security certificate.
+3. Install the security certificate.
 You can use `Let's Encrypt <https://letsencrypt.org/>`_ to automatically install and setup the certificate, or you can specify your own certificate.

   **To use a Let's Encrypt certificate**: